Trump grants clemency to all charged over January 6 US Capitol attack

 The pardons also erased the criminal records of more than 700 people convicted of misdemeanour offences, such as trespassing, and put a halt to hundreds of pending prosecutions.

-Among the most high-profile figures to have their sentences commuted was Stewart Rhodes, the leader of the far-right Oath Keepers, who was sentenced to 18 years for seditious conspiracy, obstruction of an official proceeding and tampering with documents and proceedings.
+Among the most high-profile figures to have their sentences commuted was Stewart Rhodes, the leader of the far-right Oath Keepers, who was sentenced to 18 years in prison for seditious conspiracy, obstruction of an official proceeding and tampering with documents and proceedings.

-Asked if those who assaulted police should be punished, Trump said they had been in prison for a “long time already.”
+Asked if those who assaulted police should be punished, Trump said they had been in prison for a “long time already”.

 “I see murderers in this country get two years, one year and maybe no time.
 So they’ve already been in jail for a long time.
-These people have been destroyed,” Trump said, describing their treatment as “outrageous.”
+These people have been destroyed,” Trump said, describing their treatment as “outrageous”.

 While Trump pledged to pardon many of the January 6 defendants during his re-election campaign, it had been unclear how far he would go to extend clemency to those who participated in the attack.

-In an interview with Fox News last week, Vice President JD Vance said that only those who had protested “peacefully” on January 6 should receive pardons.
+In an interview with Fox News last week, Vice President JD Vance said only those who had protested “peacefully” on January 6 should receive pardons.

 “If you committed violence on that day, obviously you shouldn’t be pardoned,” Vance said.
 “And there’s a little bit of a grey area there.”